Muhammad Inuwa Yahaya: Politics

 Yahaya joined politics in 2003.
-In the governorship election in 2015, He was the flag bearer of the All Progressives Congress (APC) in Gombe State.
+In the governorship election in 2015, He was the flag bearer of the All Progressives Congress (APC) political party in Gombe State.
 On 1 October 2018, he won the Gombe State gubernatorial All Progressives Congress primary election with the highest votes with 859 votes to beat his closest rival, Mohammed Jibrin Barde who polled 463 votes.

 On 9 March 2019, Yahaya was declared governor-elect of Gombe State at the 2019 Gombe State gubernatorial election.
 He scored a total number of 364,179 votes to defeat his closest rival of the Peoples Democratic Party (PDP), Sen. Usman Bayero Nafada, who polled 222,868 votes.

+Governor Inuwa Yahaya of Gombe State won Saturday’s governorship election for a second term in office.

+Mr Yahaya of the All Progressives Congress (APC) polled 342,821 votes to beat the Peoples Democratic Party (PDP) candidate, Muhammad Jibiri Barde, who scored 233,131 votes.

+The result declared by the Returning Officer of the Independent National Electoral Commission (INEC), Maimuna Waziri, showed that the APC won the election with a margin of 74,493 votes.

 Personal life

-He is married to two wives and has seven children all residing in Gombe.
+He is married to two wives and has seven children all residing in Gombe State.
 His first son has married in 2022.